 Morro Bay in San Luis Obispo County, California — The American West (Pacific Coastal)

 Location.
-35° 22.232′ N, 120° 51.899′ W. Marker is in Morro Bay, California, in San Luis Obispo County.
-Marker is on Coleman Drive 0.3 miles west of Embarcadero, on the right when traveling west.
+35° 22.334′ N, 120° 51.663′ W. Marker is in Morro Bay, California, in San Luis Obispo County.
+Marker can be reached from Coleman Drive west of Embarcadero.
 Touch for map.
 Marker is in this post office area: Morro Bay CA 93442, United States of America.
+Touch for directions.

 Also see . . .

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on November 24, 2009, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 1,225 times since then.
-Photos: 1. submitted on November 24, 2009, by Andrew Ruppenstein of Sacramento, California.
-2, 3. submitted on November 25, 2009, by Andrew Ruppenstein of Sacramento, California.
-4. submitted on December 3, 2009. • Syd Whittle was the editor who published this page.
+This page was last revised on October 22, 2020.
+It was originally submitted on November 22, 2009, by Andrew Ruppenstein of Lamorinda, California.
+This page has been viewed 2,280 times since then and 208 times this year.
+Photos: 1, 2, 3. submitted on November 22, 2009, by Andrew Ruppenstein of Lamorinda, California. • Syd Whittle was the editor who published this page.